A high-quality water filter is an important element of a healthy home and one of the easiest switches to make for a healthier life!

 - In most cases, the water itself is no different than tap water

 - Bottled water costs more in many cases that drinking tap water

 - Water bottles and other plastic waste are a major source of consumer waste and pollution each year!

 Verdict: Not the best option on price, taste, or health so I skip it.
 That being said, having a bottle of water is very convenient, and there are some great sustainable options.
 Instead of plastic bottles, choose a high quality reusable one.
 These are my personal favorite water bottles that are plastic-free, sustainable and reusable!

 Pitcher Water Filters

-Pitcher water filters like Brita use Granulated Activated Charcoal to remove some contaminants.
+Pitcher water filters usually use Granulated Activated Charcoal to remove some contaminants.
 They are less expensive than other filter options upfront, but require frequent filling (especially for large families) and cartridge replacement (making them more expensive in the long run).
 Since the carbon is not solid, it does not remove all toxins though these filters will improve taste.

 Pitcher filters will reduce chlorine, but are not effective at removing VOCs, heavy metals, endocrine disruptors or fluoride.
 This category also includes faucet mount external filters, which use the same technology.

 Verdict: Better than nothing, but doesn’t remove the worst offenders and is somewhat costly to use compared to other options.
 If this is the only option that will work in your home, choose a high-quality pitcher like this Soma Plant Based Filter system, but if you have the space and the budget, a Berkey (see below) is a much better alternative.

 Charcoal Stick Water Filters